MehakKhurana17/Census-2011-Analysis/README.md

 ![R](https://user-images.githubusercontent.com/121285271/227262305-08c1fbf1-318c-4b45-a168-8796b4005895.png)

 # Objective
-To analyse this data from Census 2011 and derive some insights and trends which can be useful for better understanding of what's happening in different states of India and which part can be worked upon by the government bodies.
+To analyse this data from Census 2011 and derive some insights and trends which can be useful for better understanding of challenges faced in different states of India and to recognize which problems should be be urgently addressed by the government bodies.

 # Data
 Link for the data: